salesforcecli/plugin-orchestrator/messages/appframework.list.app.md

 # flags.target-org.summary

 Login username or alias for the target org.

-# flags.target-org.description

-The target org to connect to for listing apps.
-This org must have Data Cloud and Tableau Next enabled and you must have the AppFrameworkViewApp user permission to view apps.
+Not required if the `target-org` configuration variable is already set.

 # flags.api-version.summary

-Override the API version used for API requests.
+Override the API version used for orchestrator API requests.

 # flags.api-version.description

-Override the API version used for orchestrator API requests.
 Use this flag to specify a particular API version when the default version doesn't work with your org's configuration.

 # fetchingApps